adambard/learnxinyminutes-docs/csharp.html.markdown

             Lights = 8,
             FullPackage = Bell | MudGuards | Racks | Lights
         }
+		// More information on Attributes and their uses can be found below, in its own section.

         // Usage: aBike.Accessories.HasFlag(Bicycle.BikeAccessories.Bell)
         // Before .NET 4: (aBike.Accessories & Bicycle.BikeAccessories.Bell) == Bicycle.BikeAccessories.Bell